Magnetizing weak links by time-dependent spin-orbit interactions: momentum conserving and non-conserving processes: Conclusions

-In conclusion, we show that a time-periodic rotating electric field, acting on a weak link between two reservoirs, generates a time-independent magnetization along the weak link direction.
+In conclusion, we show that a time-periodic rotating electric field, acting on a weak link between two reservoirs, generates a nondissipative magnetization along the weak link direction.
 This magnetization is not present in the other two directions; in those, the magnetization is purely time-driven.
-The time-independent magnetization we achieve is estimated in a scenario where the Fermi functions of the two reservoirs are equal or differ by a bias voltage and provide estimates for its magnitude in an open circuit.
+The time-independent magnetization we achieve is estimated in a scenario where the Fermi functions of the two reservoirs are equal or differ by a bias voltage, providing estimates for its magnitude in an open circuit.

+Igor Kulik is a prominent name in solid-state physics.
+His contribution to the mesoscopic physics of normal and superconducting conductors continues to be the focus of modern research.
+One of us (R.S.) was fortunate to begin his scientific career under Kulik's supervision and benefited from scientific collaboration with him, working on the Coulomb blockade of single-electron tunneling and the theory of point contact spectroscopy in metals.
+O.E.W. collaborated with him in 1981 during a stay at UCLA (as a postdoc with R. L. Orbach).
+Although the interaction was short, it produced a paper entitled {\it Pair susceptibility and mode propagation in superconductors: a microscopic approach} which is still cited.
+A very good memory of those days makes us feel very honored and happy to contribute to this special issue of Fiz.
+Nizk.
+Temp.

 \onecolumngrid